Guidelines for Patients

 13. Patients must report any new symptoms or diagnosis with COVID-19 within 14 days after their appointment.

-**ADDITIONAL NOTE** In order to continue to service the community and keep our doors open, on average our fees have increased by 2-4% for most common services.
+**ADDITIONAL NOTE** In order to continue to service the community and keep our doors open, our fees have increased by 2% in 2021 for most common services.
 This is due to the increased costs of operation, procurement of PPE, additional equipment for your safely and servicing fewer patients daily to ensure social distancing.
 Thank you for your understanding during these unprecedented times.

 We are kindly reminding patients that we need 2 business days notice for any scheduling changes.
 There will be a fee of $100 applied to your account for any missed appointments.
 Additionally, we have made adjustments to the schedule to limit the number of people in the office at a time.
 Physical distancing is always encouraged and advised.
 Rest assured, all these procedures as designed to create the safest environment for you, other patients and our team.